LTeq/Genshin-Impact/AnemoMC.md

 Anemo MC should be viewed as a slot in for team cores that already hit synergistic points with Anemo MC.
 These synergistic points in order of importance include:

-Short Q animation that allows a ranged main dps or fast animation E character to overlap damage for 6 seconds.
+  * Short Q animation that allows a ranged main dps or fast animation E character to overlap damage for 6 seconds.
-Ability to proc viridescent venerer with specific sub-dps characters within 1 swap cooldown using multi-hits on E.
+  * Ability to proc viridescent venerer with specific sub-dps characters within 1 swap cooldown using multi-hits on E.
-20% resistance shred to anemo as well as an infused element for 10-16 seconds.
+  * 20% resistance shred to anemo as well as an infused element for 10-16 seconds.

 ## Core Mechanics:

 ### E Damage and Cooldown:
 Anemo MC has two E damages: weak and strong.
 Releasing before a strong tick will do weak damage and have a 5s cooldown, and releasing after a strong tick will do strong damage and have a 8s cooldown.
-Weak Ticks: 0.35s, 0.5s
+  * Weak Ticks: 0.35s, 0.5s
-Strong Ticks: 0.85s, 1s, 1.35s, 1.5s
+  * Strong Ticks: 0.85s, 1s, 1.35s, 1.5s
-The infused element deals an additional 20% of the anemo damage.
 It is recommended to release either before or at 3 ticks to maximize damage.
+#### MV/s on T9 Hold E
+  * Weak Cut: 20.40%
+  * Infused Weak Cut: 5.10%
+  * Strong Cut: 28.56%
+  * Infused Strong Cut: 7.14%
+  * Weak Blast: 299.20%
+  * Infused Weak Blast: 74.80%
+  * Strong Blast: 326.40%
+  * Infused Strong Blast: 81.60%
 There are only 2 swirl procs maximum: one on initial tick, then the second on release.

 ### Elemental Infusion Mechanics: